nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/tutorial/05-add-node-app.md

 npx nx g @nrwl/nest:app api --frontendProject=todos
 ```

-Nx asks you a few questions, and, as with the Angular application, the defaults work well here.
+Nx will ask you a few questions, and, as with the Angular application, the defaults will work well here.

 After this is done, you should see something like this: